 The aptly named tough resins are ideal for high-stress applications that standard resin wouldn’t be suitable for.
 It’s also sometimes referred to as ABS-like resin, due to it having comparable strength and elasticity to ABS.

-Most Common Support Materials
+Common Support Materials Used in 3D Printing

 When printing using FDM, supports are often necessary to ensure structural integrity.
 These supports can’t be made with the same material as the actual part, as there’d be no easy way to separate the two.
 Therefore, certain materials have been developed to use nearly exclusively as supports in printed parts, though they do have some use as a regular printing material.